-If a registered person buys a taxable activity that includes a dwelling, it's treated as a separate supply (exempt).
-To claim a GST credit, the purchaser must prove the principal use of the dwelling is part of the taxable activity.
-If it isn't, the purchaser can't claim for it.
+If a registered person buys a taxable activity that includes a dwelling, it may be treated as a separate supply (exempt).
+If the dwelling is treated as a separate supply, to claim a GST credit, the purchaser must prove the principal use of the dwelling is part of the taxable activity.
+If it is not, the purchaser can not claim for it.